 </project>

-The iOS engine, uses the asynchronous NSURLSession
+The iOS engine, uses the asynchronous NSURLSession internally.
+And have no additional configuration.

 val client = HttpClient(Ios) {